w3f/General-Grants-Program/grants/speculative/club_messaging.md

 the Club Token will leverage our economic attention to build the network effect of an open platform.

 ### 5. App
-#### App for IOS and Android, a web client with a metamask plugin or dapp in
-wallet which support WebRTC.
+#### App for IOS and Android, a web client with a metamask plugin or dapp in wallet which supports WebRTC.
-Those app is heavyly reply on WebRTC.
++ Those app is heavyly reply on WebRTC.
 The WebRTC standard covers, on a high level, two different technologies: media capture devices and peer-to-peer connectivity.
 Media capture devices includes video cameras and microphones, but also screen capturing "devices".
  For cameras and microphones, we use navigator.mediaDevices.getUserMedia() to capture MediaStreams.
  For screen recording, we use navigator.mediaDevices.getDisplayMedia() instead.
-The peer-to-peer connectivity is handled by the RTCPeerConnection interface.
++ The peer-to-peer connectivity is handled by the RTCPeerConnection interface.
 This is the central point for establishing and controlling the connection between two peers in WebRTC.
++ The App replies on peer to peer messaging to communication;
++ The App is offline for most of time and it replies on the offline push messaging to get online when needed.

 ### Ecosystem Fit
-There are many project in the space of decentralized communication, such as status, topnetwork, yeecall.
++ There are many project in the space of decentralized communication, such as status, topnetwork, yeecall.
-While most projects are building the infrastructure from ground and replying on communities to provide different kinds of communication related application, it still very hard to implement an instant messenger since most backend features required by an instant messenger are still missing. we are going to build an easy integrated decentralized messaging app for end user and api for developer in cryto world by integrating many technologies in different blockchain. we want to serve the whole blockchain world.
+While most projects are building the infrastructure from ground and replying on communities to provide different kinds of communication related application, it still very hard to implement an instant messenger since most backend features required by an instant messenger are still missing.
++ We are going to build an easy integrated decentralized messaging app for end user and api for developer in cryto world by integrating many technologies in different blockchain. we want to serve the whole blockchain world.

 ## Team :busts_in_silhouette: